studiopress/genesis-author-pro/readme.txt

 = I don't see the dedicated button blocks under the "Author Pro" category, where are they?  =

-The dedicated Author Pro buttons 1, 2 and 3 will appear in your block panel to be selected when you are inside a native button block.
-If you are not inside a button block you will not see them.
+The dedicated Author Pro buttons 1, 2 and 3 will appear in your block panel to be selected when you are inside a native buttons block.
+If you are not inside a buttons block you will not see them.

 To help you find all Author Pro Blocks, we created an Author Pro pattern that includes all Author Pro blocks.